European-Unified-ID/EUID-docs/api/v2/sdks/client-side-identity.md

 - The [callback function](#callback-function) has not been called yet, which means the SDK initialization is not complete.
 - The SDK initialization is complete, but there is no valid identity to use.
-- The SDK initialization is complete, but the auto-refresh has cleared the identity, for example, because the user has opted out.
+- The SDK initialization is complete, but the auto-refresh has cleared the identity&#8212;for example, because the user has opted out.

 If the identity is not available, to determine the best course of action, use the [isLoginRequired()](#isloginrequired-boolean) function.